Personal Video Recorder

 - peppered with obvious errors (e.g. glaring spelling-errors in the UI), suggesting scant regard for quality-control.

-- unlikely to receive s/w-updates for more than a token period after introduction of the model, & therefore can't be trusted on your LAN.
+- unlikely to receive s/w-updates for more than a token period after the model's debut, & therefore can't be trusted on your LAN.

 - closed-source, making it hard to trust with one's data.